 Types of ethereum addresses

-There are two types of addresses on the ethereum network: externally owned addresses (EOAs) and contract addresses.
+There are two types of addresses on the ethereum network: EOA addresses and contract addresses.

 Articles in this section